 Home birth has been proven to be a safe option for women who are healthy, receiving quality prenatal care, and don’t have any medical conditions that would put them or their baby at risk.
 Women have been giving birth since the beginning of time.

 Napa Valley Midwives bring a gentle approach that will nurture and empower you as well as the medical expertise needed to identify risk factors and manage complications, should they arise during your labor or birth.
 Your health and safety are always our number one concern.
 We closely monitor both mother and baby throughout labor to ensure that everyone is in optimal health.
 Bee Lauher & Heather Hilton are highly skilled midwives that have countless hours of medical training.
 Everything needed for the safe delivery of your baby will be brought to your home.
-Oxygen, Hemorrhage Medication (Pitocin, Methergine & Misoprostil, the same medications used in hospital settings), IV fluids and Neonatal Resuscitation equipment.
+Oxygen, Hemorrhage Medication, IV fluids and Neonatal Resuscitation equipment.
 All of our midwives are trained in Neonatal Resuscitation, CPR and Birth Emergency Skills.

 "The largest study of home births attended by Certified Professional Midwives, as published in the British Medical Journal has found that home birth is safe for low risk women and involves far fewer interventions than similar births in hospitals."